-Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
-Repointing works are required at the hip tiles.
-Staining noted to the timbers within the roof void, however, could not be tested.
-The skylight is weathered and is of an older style.
-Future upgrading should be anticipated.
+Roofing including roof space Repair category 1 Notes The roof is appears to be original and is of an age and style where a degree of regular and ongoing maintenance should be anticipated and budgeted for.
+A precautionary check of the roof is advised prior to purchase.
+A restricted head and shoulders access was gained into the roof void via a hatch in the first floor landing.
 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.